 A Nonrenewable Resource in the Factor Proportions Model

 Business Services Specialization and Income Redistribution in TPP Countries

-A series of specific factors models for countries entering the Trans-Pacific Partnership estimate the income redistribution and output adjustments to regional free trade.
-Labor is split into three skill groups.
+A series of specific factors models for countries entering the Trans-Pacific Partnership estimate the income redistribution to regional trade in services.
+Labor is separated into three skill groups.
 The potential income redistribution is substantial suggesting a good deal is at stake as the Pacific Rim moves toward free trade and investment.